Words by Simon Difford

 The Bronx Cocktail, strange to say, was invented in Philadelphia, of all places!
 There it might have remained in obscurity had it not been for one Joseph Sormani, a Bronx restaurateur, who discovered it in the Quaker City in 1905."
 A 17th August 1947 New York Times obituary goes further, saying, "Joseph S. Sormani, retired Bronx restaurateur, who was said to have originated the Bronx cocktail, died Wednesday night in his home, 2322 Fish Avenue, the Bronx, after a brief illness.
 His age was 83.Magnus Bredenbek, 1934

-I've just touched on a few of the many credited with inventing the Bronx, so we'll probably never know for certain who.
+I've touched on a few of the many credited with inventing the Bronx and we'll probably never know for certain who actually first made one.
 However, my money is on John "Curley" O'Connor at the Old Waldorf-Astoria and that Johnny Solon later took the credit.

 Old Waldorf-Astoria testimony